-'The new mantra for Australian business should be "to compete in the market, but cooperate in the supply chain",' John Gattorna says.
-'Once we psychologically step across the line to that stage of maturity we'll very quickly rise in world standings.'
+"The new mantra for Australian business should be 'to compete in the market, but co-operate in the supply chain'," John Gattorna says.

+"Once we psychologically step across the line to that stage of development we'll very quickly rise in world standings."